TEALSK12/2nd-semester-introduction-to-computer-science/curriculum_map.md

 * **Preparing students to take [Advanced Placement Computer Science A][]** - It is recommended completing the units in the following order 1, 2, 3, 4, 7, 6, 8, 5(Optional)
 * **Offering this course as a stand alone computer science course** - It is recommended completing the course units in the following order - 1, 2, 3, 4, 5, 6, 7, 8
+* For TEALS schools in BC, Canada, please see [Aligning TEALS Python Teaching Resources with the BC Curriculum](CA_README.md).

 ## [Unit 1 Map - Introduction to Python](units/1_unit/unit_1.md)